CmdrCody51/OctoPrint-Parametric-Macros/README.md

 exit
 ```
-Specifically, this lets me edit my runtime variables file from the Control Tab.<br>
-It also lets me edit them from the Gcode file!<br>
+<b>Specifically, this lets me edit my runtime variables file from the Control Tab.<br>It also lets me edit them from the Gcode file!<br>For example:</b>
-For example:
 ```
 ;TYPE:Custom
 ; custom gcode: start_gcode